 Wirelessly connecting to the Loop can be done in several ways.
 These include AirPlay, which took me about 10 minutes of fiddling around before I got music streaming through my WiFi network using iTunes and my Mac Pro.
 Then I had no problems syncing my iPhone to the Loop afterward.
 There is also DirectPlay and DLNA available; of the two, I was able to get DLNA functioning with an Android phone borrowed for the occasion, but kept having trouble staying connected with PlayDirect (which functions without the need of a home network).
 So I stayed with AirPlay since I was happy with how stable it performed.

-I played a lot of different music, all high-resolution (no lowerz MP3) and couldn’t fault the Loop’s response.
-The titles ran the gamut from symphonic (Bruckner’s Symphony Number 7), rock (Led Zeppelin, Katy Perry) along with assorted hip-hop (can’t get more raspy/”bassy” than Sage the Gemini’s Gas Pedal).
+I played a lot of different music, all high-resolution (no lowers MP3), and couldn’t fault the Loop’s response.
+The titles ran the gamut from symphonic (Bruckner’s Symphony Number 7), rock (Led Zeppelin, Katy Perry) along with assorted hip-hop (can’t get raspier/”bassy” than Sage the Gemini’s Gas Pedal).
 Even streaming iTunes radio came through with all the dynamic range I’d have hoped for.
 I also dug how forward-sounding the vocals of “Tears of a Clown” projected from the orchestration.
-About the only negative was that any modifications/tweaking of the sound has to be done at the audio source, since the Loop is bereft of any controls for same.
+About the only negative was that any modifications/tweaking of the sound has to be done at the audio source, unlike the Uniden BC365CRS, which you can adjust on the device itself.

 Bottom line: The Libratone Loop combines great sound with great looks.
 Having both more than justifies the $499.95 retail price.